polterguy/polterguy.github.io/tutorials/chatbot-api/index.md

 3. Transmit your chat message with the _same session you used to connect to SignalR_
 4. Handle messages from within your SignalR `on` callback

-Below is some example code to understand how to deal with individual messages.
+Below is some example JavaScript code to understand how to deal with individual messages.

 ```javascript
 this.socket = new signalR.HubConnectionBuilder()